MandoxaElemental/Rock-Paper-Scissor-Lizard-Spock-Project/README.md

 ### _Vercel Link:_
 [Vercel Link](https://weather-sprint-trade.vercel.app/)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Juan Heredia
-> Comments:
+> Comments: Really nice design!
+PVE and PVP works just fine, my only real criticism is that pokedex and extras don't really seem to do anything